fyr77/EnvyUpdate/README.md

 Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
 Windows SmartScreen Messages can be safely ignored.
 They only happen because this project is not digitally signed.

+The application itself does not update itself.
+If you notice any bugs or issues, be sure to check for a new version on GitHub!

 Or install using [scoop](https://scoop.sh) by running
 ```
 scoop bucket add fyr77 https://github.com/fyr77/fyr77-scoop